Take time to reflect.

 Synthesize insights, add feature priorities and determine the requirements for the design solution

-Upon reviewing the research in the Discover Phase, key requirements were given priorities to determine what issues will be tackled first in the redesign and what requirements were more important than others.
+Key requirements were given priorities to determine what issues will be tackled first

 P0 - high priority, needs to be included in the redesign